 Then they’re not dating material.

-But — here’s the million dollar question — think of that same love interest, and now imagine that they gave you constructive criticism and pointed out what they believed to be your biggest flaws and blind spots.
+But — here’s the million-dollar question — think of that same love interest, and now imagine that they gave you constructive criticism and pointed out what they believed to be your biggest flaws and blind spots.
 How would you react?
 Would you brush it off?
 Would you place the blame on them or call them names?
 Would you logically try to argue your way out of it?
 Would you get angry or insecure?

 Chances are you would.
 Chances are the other person would too.
 Most people do.
 And that’s why they end up dating each other.

 Having open, intimate conversations with someone where you’re able to openly talk about one another’s flaws without resorting to blaming or shaming is possibly the hardest thing to do in any relationship.
 Very few people are capable of it.
-To this day, when I sit down with my girlfriend, or my father, or one of my best friends and have one of these conversations, I feel my chest tighten, my stomach turn in a knot, my arms sweat.
+To this day, when I sit down with my wife, or my father, or one of my best friends and have one of these conversations, I feel my chest tighten, my stomach turn in a knot, my arms sweat.

 It’s not pleasant.
 But it’s absolutely mandatory for a healthy long-term relationship.
 And the only way you find this in a person is by approaching the entire relationship — from the moment you first meet them — with honesty and integrity, by expressing your emotions and sexuality without blame or shame, and not degenerating into bad habits of playing games or stirring up drama.

 Suppressing or over-expressing your emotions will attract someone who also suppresses or over-expresses their emotions.
 Expressing your emotions in a healthy manner will attract someone who also expresses their emotions in a healthy manner.